nialloc9/captchaImageGeneratorandChecker/README.md

 The id of the input the user will use.

 captchaSessionName:
 The name you want to call your captcha session(this must match the name of the session you check).
+Each time we create a new capthca with a differant name we have to create another instance of the CreateImagePhp file and change the variable $name to the one we will call our capthca session.

 pathToCheckCreateCaptchaSession:
 The path to where you put the file 'CreateCheckCaptchaSession.php' (this path is from the file want the image to appear)